 - - Small group teaching following our programme of Read Write Inc. phonics

-- - Who short class teaching for short periods of time such as direct teaching (eg Maths), story time or circle time.
+- - Whole class teaching for short periods of time such as direct teaching (eg Maths), story time or circle time.

 - - Opportunities for adults to work alongside children to scaffold their play and develop their interests.